Emissions Trading Scheme improvements for forestry

 - a post-1989 forest using the new averaging accounting method.

 - leave the PFSI scheme altogether, removing all their forests from carbon accounting.

-If you don’t tell us your decision in 2021, all of your forest will be moved into permanent post-1989 activity.
+If participants don’t tell us about their decision in 2023, all of their forest will be moved into the permanent post-1989 activity.

-If you want to deregister a small area of forest, which is currently registered as PFSI, you could move all of your forests into the post-1989 category.
-You could then reconfigure your Carbon Accounting Areas and move the forests you wish to the permanent post-1989 category.
+If a participant wants to deregister a small area of forest, which is currently registered as PFSI, they could move all of their forests into the post-1989 category.
+They could then reconfigure their Carbon Accounting Areas and move the forests they want to the permanent post-1989 category.

 If participants do leave the PFSI scheme completely and later want to enter the ETS, their forest land would be assessed as new as with any potential ETS forest.
 If a participant registered their land as a permanent post-1989 forest, participants would start their 50 years as a permanent forest from the date of registration.